MuhammadQasimTanveer/QuickQR/README.md

 ## 🧾 Description

 **QuickQR** is a modern Flutter-based QR code generator and scanner application built for Android, iOS, and Web platforms.
-It allows users to **create, customize, scan, and save QR codes effortlessly** — all with a smooth and responsive interface.

-QuickQR is lightweight and designed for **students, developers, and small businesses** who need an easy-to-use QR solution.
+It allows users to **create, customize, scan, and save QR codes effortlessly** — all with a smooth and responsive interface.QuickQR is lightweight and designed for **students, developers, and small businesses** who need an easy-to-use QR solution.

 ---

 ## ✨ Features
    - **Generate QR Codes** for text, links, or custom input
    - **Scan QR Codes** in real-time using the camera
    - **Save Generated QR Codes** directly to your device gallery
    - **Offline Functionality** — works without internet
    - **Cross-Platform Support** — Android, iOS, and Web
    - **Minimal & Elegant UI** built with Flutter’s Material & Cupertino design
    - **Optimized Performance** for low-end devices

 ---